bgoonz/gists-revamp/by-extension/markdown/Understand.md

 Here’s an example with a promise that resolves in 1 second:

-The function execution “pauses” at line 5 and resumes when the promise resolves, taking the promise’s eventual resolution as it’s value.
+The function execution “pauses " at line 5 and resumes when the promise resolves, taking the promise’s eventual resolution as it’s value.

-> The code above shows “done!” in one second.
+> The code above shows “done! " in one second.

 ### `Await` suspends the function execution until the promise settles, and then resumes it with the promise result.